cganoo/ntp-nodejs/README.md

 ### Start the Consumers in another console

-* Default npm script to start 2 consumers:
+Default npm script to start 2 consumers:
-`npm run start-consumers`
+* `npm run start-consumers`

-* If you want to flexibly specify number of consumers, then use:
+If you want to flexibly specify number of consumers, then use:
-`node ./lib/consumers.js --consumers <n>`
+* `node ./lib/consumers.js --consumers <n>`

-* The following cmdline options are available for starting consumers:
+The following cmdline options are available for starting consumers:
 * `--help` : <b>Display usage</b>
 * `--consumers` : <b>Integer number of consumers to instantiate</b>

 ### Running unit tests

-[Mocha](http://mochajs.org/) test framework is used to run unit tests via the following handy npm script:
+[Mocha](http://mochajs.org/) framework is used to run unit tests via the standard npm test script:
 * `npm test`

 ### Architecture